znsio/perfiz-demo/README.md

     * If you have another 5 minutes
         * Read through the [explanation](https://github.com/znsio/perfiz-demo#explanation) on how this Demo is working.
 Then you can play around with the load pattern in perfiz.yml, re-run your Perf Test and observe your changes in Grafana.
         * [Adding prometheus scrape configs and Grafana Dashboards](https://github.com/znsio/perfiz-demo#prometheus-and-grafana-configuration)
+        * Try the [practise-exercise](https://github.com/znsio/perfiz-demo/tree/practise-exercise) to integrated Perfiz into this demo project from scratch
 * Stopping Perfiz
     * To stop Perfiz run below command
     ```shell script